nok/sklearn-porter/readme.md

   </tr>
 </table>

-For the regression tests we have to use specific compilers and interpreters.
-On 19th November 2019 the following compilers and interpreters are used for these tests:
+For the regression tests we have to use specific compilers and interpreters:

 <table>
   <tr>